Mr. Tolley, B & E 204

 Chrome Books: Each student will have an assigned Chrome Book (laptop) for in-class use.
 Students are responsible for their assigned computer, and should bring any problems to my attention immediately.

 Google Classroom: The majority of assignments will be completed digitally, submitted digitally, and graded digitally.
 If you're not used to this manner of work flow you will discover that it is preferable to paper copies.
-Here are the codes for each class period:

 Fall Semester, Day by Day